 - A generic answer that applies to just about any company

-- A untailored answer that shows you haven’t done any research
+- An incorrect answer that shows you haven’t done any research

 To get the best answer, try to figure out what the interviewer is really trying to find out, and construct a specific and positive response.
 This is important because you are competing with other candidates for the job, and the way you choose to structure your answer can put you miles ahead of the competition.

-When this question is answered properly, it gives you the chance to build a connection with the employer and understand the mutual benefits that can derive from your collaboration.
-So the goal here is to convince the interviewer that you aren’t just a good fit for the job, but that you’re a perfect fit.
+When this question is answered properly, it gives you the chance to build a connection with the employer and develops an understanding of the mutual benefits that can derive from your collaboration.
+The goal here is to convince the interviewer that you aren’t just a good fit for the job, but that you’re a perfect fit.

 This article was originaly published in July 2014.